 These cumulated influence scores, suitably normalized, can then be compared and ordered, inducing influence rankings for particular disciplinary programs at institutions as well as overall influence rankings for persons and institutions.

-At its most fundamental level, academic influence is always a relation between person and discipline.
+At its most fundamental, academic influence is always a relation between a person and a discipline.
 Leading figures in the academy trade in ideas, and those ideas become influential for and within particular disciplines.
 Einstein’s accomplishments did not make him influential as such.
 Rather, he contributed to the discipline of physics, and it was within the community of physicists that his work was recognized and even lauded.
 His overall influence therefore emerged out of his discipline-specific influence.

 Regarding commensurability, consider that the InfluenceRanking engine scores influence with Wikipedia through a statistical document analysis but with Crossref through a citation index approach.
 Combining influence scores from both data sources requires making them commensurable so that we’re not comparing apples and oranges.